webarch-coop/webarch-ssh/README.md

 git version
 ```

-It should output the version of `git` that you ahve installed:
+It should output the version of `git` that you have installed:

 ```
 git version 2.39.2